SpareCores/sc-www/src/assets/articles/upcloud-servers.md

 image: /assets/images/blog/thumbnails/upcloud-banner.webp
 image_alt: Clipart of rack servers with gauges and sliders.
 This images was copied from UpCloud's website.
 author: Gergely Daroczi
-tags: [benchmark, performance, score, compute power, upcloud, vendor]
+tags: [benchmark, performance, score, upcloud, vendor, featured]
 ---

 We are thrilled to announce that